movementkitchen/website/src/pages/movement-coaching/index.md

 - Photos and video snippets of movements
 - Short custom made exercise sequences
 - WhatsApp support for your questions and exercise modifications
-- Valid for 4 months
+- Valid for 15 weeks
 - Price £700

 You can reschedule each individal session up to 24 hours beforehand.